Poliestireno90/Web-EvilBlock/README.md

 On the <Virtualhost *:80> edit the DocumentRoot line and enter ```DocumentRoot /var/www/Web-EvilBlock```

 Now do ```systemctl restart apache2```.
 Then you can do ```systemctl status apache2``` to see if apache is running.
-Assuming you have installed the requirements, from the terminal enter the following commands:
 ## Manual Installation
 ```bash
 cd /var/www